ashleytarifa/liquidtax.online/README.md

 ## ✨ what's inside?

 - 🎨 my pixel arts and game-inspired visuals
-- 💻 web design with a retro + kawaii twist
+- 💻 cozy web design
-- 🛠️ projects, experiments and other ideas
+- 🛠️ projects, collections and other ideas
-- 🌌 aesthetic stars, pastel vibes, and a cat (yes.)
+- 🌌 stars, pastel colors, and a cat

 ---